MICKY-SHARMA/Assignment_4/README.md

 🐍 Python File Handling Tasks
 📝 Overview

-This project covers basic file handling in Python, focusing on reading, writing, appending, and error handling.
+This project demonstrates the basics of file handling in Python, including reading, writing, appending, and handling errors safely.
+Through these tasks.

 📘 Task 1: Read a File and Handle Errors
-🧩 Problem Statement
+Problem Statement

 Write a Python program that: